Amazon Fire TV: Fire TV Stick

+HD First Generation TV Stick

+On October 17, 2024, Amazon released the Fire TV Stick HD.
+The two streaming sticks that it replaces were taken off sale then, but you can still pick them up second hand or refurbished for a discounted price.

+HD Second Generation TV Stick

+On October 1, 2025, Amazon released the 2nd generation Fire TV Stick HD.
+It is the replacement with the Fire TV Stick HD 1st generation with Vega OS.

 Second generation

 On October 20, 2016, Amazon released the Fire TV Stick with Alexa Voice Remote, codenamed "Tank".
 Other than the new remote, the updates include MediaTek MT8127D Quad-core ARM 1.3 GHz processor with a Mali-450 MP4 GPU, and support for the H.265 (HEVC) codec.
 Wireless hardware upgrades includes a dual-band 802.11a/b/g/n/ac Wi-Fi with 2x2 MIMO and Bluetooth 4.1.
 It retains the 1GB of RAM and 8GB of storage and weighs slightly more at 1.1 oz.

 In January 2019, the second-generation Fire TV Stick was re-issued with the updated remote from the 4K model.

+Third generation

+On October 15, 2020, a third generation Fire TV Stick models were released.
+The Fire TV Stick model includes a remote with TV control buttons where the Fire TV Stick Lite model's remote does not include TV controls.
+Both models include similar internal hardware as the Fire TV Stick 4K, except for a maximum output resolution of 1080p and only 1 GB of RAM.
+In 2021, the third-generation Fire TV Stick was re-issued with an updated remote "3rd Gen Alexa Voice Remote".

 Fire TV Stick 4K

-In October 2018, Amazon unveiled the Fire TV Stick 4K, codenamed "Mantis," which "effectively replaces Amazon’s Fire TV pendant."
-It is upgraded to a 1.7 GHz quad-core processor and supports 4K output, HDR10+ and Dolby Vision, Dolby Atmos, and hardware-accelerated MPEG-2 decoding.
+In October 31, 2018, Amazon unveiled the Fire TV Stick 4K, codenamed "Mantis," which "effectively replaces Amazon’s Fire TV pendant."
+It is upgraded to a 1.7 GHz quad-core processor, 1.5 GB RAM, and supports 4K output, HDR10+ and Dolby Vision, Dolby Atmos, hardware-accelerated MPEG-2 decoding, and Miracast through a later update.
 It also includes an updated voice remote that contains an infrared emitter and buttons for controlling TV power and volume (which can also be controlled with voice commands).
 The remote is backward compatible with previous Fire TV models, and also sold separately as an upgrade.